-Euronext Lisbon shall decide on the application for admission to listing within a 30-day period, unless otherwise agreed with the issuer.
-This period only starts counting when Euronext Lisbon is in possession of all relevant documentation and information required.
+Euronext Lisbon shall decide on the application for admission to listing within a 30-day period, unless otherwise agreed with the issuer (and in no case later than 90 days after the application).
+This period only begins when Euronext Lisbon is in possession of all the relevant documentation and information required.